Hi Hamish yes its in the shed and going good been going 4 the last 3 nights and heats the shed up good and nice and quiet.

 You can purchase your new waste oil heater

-Here at Drip Fed Waste Oil Heating, we design and construct waste oil heaters for your heating requirements, large and small, for home heating, hot tubs, spars, and radiators.
+Here at Drip Fed Waste Oil Heating, we design and construct waste oil heaters for your heating requirements, large and small, for home heating, hot tubs, spars, and radiators even swimming pools.

-We can setup a system for your own home, giving you a firm quote, wether direct heating from the unit or via hot water and radiators.
+We can setup a system for your own home, giving you a firm quote, wether direct heating from the unit or via hot water through radiators.

 Being a free form of heating, the demand is steady, not only for the warmth but their water heating ability.